 8. Get Some Exercise

-Many students who feel the pressure of the GCSEs weighing down on them feel as if they should spend every waking minute revising but this simply isn’t true.
+… Speaking of moves…. many students who feel the pressure of the GCSEs weighing down on them feel as if they should spend every waking minute revising.This simply isn’t true.
 Sitting down for hours at a time desperately trying to revise GCSE maths can be an unproductive waste of time and can actually set you back.

 Studies have shown that taking regular study breaks and exercising can boost brain activity and improve memory.
-Even taking a quick walk around your school will help you concentrate better when you get back to your desk.
+Even taking a quick walk around your school or home will help you concentrate better when you get back to your desk.
 The fresh air boost can help you conquer any exam stress you find creeping in when you are stuck at your desk all day.

 9. Fit Fun into your Study Routine